 VVS1-VVS2- Very few inclusions will be found on these diamonds, with all flaws detected at 10X magnification by a diamond pro.

-I1-I2-I3 –.
-These diamonds come with inclusions visible to the naked eye.
-As such aren't considered a good investment.
+I1-I2-I3 – These diamonds come with inclusions visible to the naked eye, and as such are not considered a good investment.

-The next thing to discuss is the diamond Colour, which actually has more to do with a lack of it as opposed to a lot of colour.
-Diamonds that are colourless tend to refract more light and deliver a great sparkle.
-The more colour a diamond has, the less light it'll absorb.
-Colourless diamonds are a very rare find indeed.
+The next thing to discuss is the diamond Color, which actually has more to do with a lack of it as opposed to a lot of color.
+Diamonds that are colorless tend to refract more light and deliver a great sparkle.
+The more color a diamond has, the less light it will absorb.
+Colorless diamonds are a very rare find indeed.

 Don’t be fooled by sellers who refer to a diamond as blue-white.
-What they're talking about here is fluorescence, which gives a diamond a milky appearance when exposed to sunlight, thus reducing its value.
-Sellers will try to make a diamond seem more sparkly by using lighting tricks.
-Always ask to see the stone in natural light.
+What they are talking about here is fluorescence, which gives a diamond a milky appearance when exposed to sunlight, thus reducing its value.
+Sellers will try to make a diamond seem more sparkly by using lighting tricks, so always ask to see the stone in natural light.

-There are some blues, yellows.
-Other colours of diamonds available, all of which are very rare and extremely valuable.
+There are some blues, yellows, and other colors of diamonds available, all of which are very rare and extremely valuable.

-Jewelers use what's known as a GIA scale to rate all diamonds.
+Jewelers use what is known as a GIA scale to rate all diamonds.
 D is the highest on the scale, which runs all the way to Z, which is the poorest quality.

 Before you hand over your money, be sure to ask for a grading report or diamond certificate put together by a professional gemologist.
 This report will include everything that you need to know about the stone, which will help prove the quality of your purchase.

-Now that you know about the 4 C’s, you can go out and buy diamond jewellery with confidence, making it look like you're a total pro.
+Now that you know about the 4 C’s, you can go out and buy diamond jewelry with confidence, making it look like you are a total pro.